 - Exit Criteria: - a.
-Have a graduation rate above 67 percent AND - b.
-Have two consecutive years of graduation rate improvement.
+Have a 4-year cohort graduation rate above 67 percent AND - b.
+Have two consecutive years of 4-year cohort graduation rate improvement.

 For schools that do not exit ATSI and become CSI schools

 - Exit Criteria: - a.
 Not re-identified for ATSI for the same student group - b.
 Made sufficient growth in Stage 1: Status and/or ELPA indicator